 Don’t miss the St. Peter’s Kirche, renown for the 28-foot diameter clock face on its tower.
 Appropriately for Switzerland, the iconic land of timepieces, this is the largest clock face in Europe.
 Inside, the church is decorated in the Baroque style.

-Next on your tour of churches is the 13th century Fraumunster, which celebrates a mix of Romanesque and Gothic architecture.
-Look for its five red, navy blue and orange stained glass windows by Chagall—the famed glassworker and artist—that depicts biblical scenes.
+Next on your tour of churches is the 13th-century Fraumunster, which celebrates a mix of Romanesque and Gothic architecture.
+Look for its five red, navy blue and orange stained glass windows by Chagall—the famed glassworker and artist—that depict biblical scenes.

 Next to the Fraumunster you’ll stumble across a little treasure of a museum, the Guild House “Zur Meisen”.
 It is hard to find in the tourist literature,so look for a sign on the exterior which describes its contents as, “The Splendor of the Burgher’s Table”.
 You’ll be pleasantly surprised by the superb decorative art as you walk through the baroque rooms–ornately decorated delft tiled ovens, faience tableware, porcelain, furniture, gold edged mirrors, and other art.

 Cross over to the east side of the river and you’re on the Limmatquai, a pretty riverside boulevard.
 From here you’ll see the Rathaus, Zurich’s town hall, dating from 1698.
 This distinctive two story baroque building stands on piles right over the Limmat River.
 Only a few hundred meters up the hill, the twin towers of the Grossmunster Church provide a panoramic view over Zurich.
 The church’s interesting history claims that Charlemagne founded a church on this spot in the late 8th century.